irened123/PoliceOvertimeAnalysis/README.md

 ## **Project Description**
-This project analyzes the Boston Police Department (BPD) budget**, focusing on overtime expenditures and financial discrepancies.
+This project analyzes the Boston Police Department (BPD) budget, focusing on overtime expenditures and financial discrepancies.
 Given BPD’s $400+ budget, understanding how overtime is allocated is crucial for transparency and accountability.
-This analysis will examine trends in BPD paychecks, overtime hours paid vs. worked, and discrepancies among officers with lower worked-to-paid ratios** to identify potential inefficiencies and anomalies in spending.
+This analysis will examine trends in BPD paychecks, overtime hours paid vs. worked, and discrepancies among officers with lower worked-to-paid ratios to identify potential inefficiencies and anomalies in spending.
 By uncovering these patterns, this project aims to provide data-driven insights into budget allocation and workforce management.

 ## **Key Goals**